NHAS/reverse_ssh/README.md

 	--tls	Use TLS as the underlying transport
-	--ws	Use plain http websockets as the underlying transport --wss	Use TLS websockets as the underlying transport --shared-object	Generate shared object file
+	--ws	Use plain http websockets as the underlying transport --wss	Use TLS websockets as the underlying transport --http	Use HTTP polling as the underlying transport --https	Use HTTPS polling as the underlying transport --shared-object	Generate shared object file
 	--fingerprint	Set RSSH server fingerprint will default to server public key --garble	Use garble to obfuscate the binary (requires garble to be installed)